gvwilson/sdxjs/interp/index.md

 We don't want to have to put all of our files in a single directory, so we need a way to specify where to look for files that are being included.

-One option is to use relative paths, but another option is to give our program a list of directories to look in.
+One option is to use [%g relative_path "relative paths" %], but another option is to give our program a list of directories to look in.
 This is called a [%g search_path "search path" %],